England: Dorset – 5 nights

 Dorset in style!
 Our route discovers the Wessex that Thomas Hardy knew and loved so well.

-Following an overnight stay in the beautiful cathedral city of Salisbury, a short train ride and taxi transfer takes you to the village of Milton Abbas.
+Following an overnight stay in the beautiful town of Dorchester, a short taxi transfer takes you to the village of Milton Abbas.
 From here, you walk through its rows of beautiful thatched cottages; through remote Bingham’s Melcombe and then Melcombe Bingham (yes, really) to idyllic Plush.
-A night at Hardy’s Sow and Acorn Inn in Evershot is followed by a visit to the always-ready Cerne Abbas giant and then a ramble over rolling hills to the bustling town of Bridport.
+A visit to the always-ready Cerne Abbas giant then a night at Hardy’s Sow and Acorn Inn in Evershot is followed by a ramble over rolling hills to the bustling town of Bridport.
 Your last day is spent exploring the Jurassic Coast, a World Heritage Site, and enjoying the views from high up on Golden Cap, all the way to journey’s end, the fishing village of Lyme Regis.
 Hunt for fossils on the beach and walk along the Cobb (à la The French Lieutenant’s Woman), before feasting on a well-earned celebratory supper.

-Dogs: this version is suitable for small or medium sized dogs subject to accommodation changes in Salisbury and Lyme Regis.
+Dogs: this version is suitable for small or medium sized dogs subject to accommodation changes in Dorchester and Lyme Regis.
 Supplements apply (see “prices”).

-Walked by On Foot staff: Mary, Harriet, Emma and Simon
+Walked by On Foot staff: Mary, Harriet, Emma, Simon, Fi

 REVIEWS: For independent walker reviews submitted to the Association of Independent Tour Operators visit Aito.com.